-If you think you may have a lily leaf beetle infestation, there are some clear signs that could indicate that they’re around.
+If you think you may have a lily leaf beetle infestation, removing these beetles from your plants is crucial.

 Those pesky insects love to eat lilies.
 So, if you’re wondering what’s eating your Asiatic lilies, these little red beetles might be the culprits.

 But what exactly are they?
-Lily leaf beetles (Lilioceris lilii) are small, bright-red beetles that mainly feed on the leaves, stems, flowers, and buds of true lilies and fritllaries, and sometimes other plants like lily of the valley [1].
+Lily leaf beetles (Lilioceris lilii) are small, bright red beetles.
+They mainly eat the leaves, stems, flowers, and buds of true lilies and fritillaries.
+Sometimes, they also target other plants like lily of the valley [1].

 However, you can take some steps to control them naturally.